kiwibel/random-api/README.md

 # Security
 - Consider using WAF in front of the API

-# operations
+# Operations
-To monitor deployments and key metrics via Serverless dashboard
+- To monitor deployments and key metrics in CloudWatch (using read-only role for ops team)
+- See deployment stats in GitHub actions (read-only access)
+- See key metrics (requests count, latency, errors) in CloudWatch
+- See alarms in CloudWatch
+- See access logs in CloudWatch logs

 # CI/CD
 - Using GitHub actions